 Myth #3: A lower down payment means a higher interest rate.
 Rates are not worse for those with a low down payment.
 The borrower can even receive a gift from a friend or family member to help pay for the down payment.
 You can also look for fixed rate mortgages that will help you control the interest rate.

 Myth #4: All lenders are created equal.
 There are so many DIFFERENT lenders out there.
 You will definitely want to make sure you get the best rate, service, and know the integrity and character of the lender you are working with.
-I am a broker and I work for you.
+I am a broker and I work for you if you visit this site and look.
 NOT THE BANK.
 You will want to make sure that your lender is working to represent you and give you the best trusted advice for your real estate and mortgage needs.

 Myth #5: A low credit score is a deal breaker.
 Not true.
 But the credit score does determine most of the rate.
 With that being said; there are loan programs that can assist you with a score of 500 or better.
 Lenders have different shopping models and can also offer you a credit repair service and help you manage your debt.